Best Bluetooth Bi-Directional Scanners in 2025/2026

 • Bi-Directional

-• Only one that works with ELM327 apps as well
+• Works with ELM327 apps as well

 • Free lifetime updates